R3-Tr0/Posterior-calculations-for-GACHA-games/README.md

 This repository demonstrates Bayesian updating techniques applied to games and probabilistic events, including dice events, poker hands, and coin tosses.
 The examples harness Python libraries such as NumPy, SciPy, Matplotlib, and Tkinter to simulate observed events and plot posterior distributions.

+Made specifically as part of the Final Requirements of the BS Statstics program in the subject "Survey Sampling" (CAS-05-601A A.Y.
+2024, 2025) with the following proponents:

+Aquino, Aien Mariel
+Araullo, Joshua Bernard
+Castro, Simon
+Igcasenza, Vanessa Mae

 ## Overview

 The repository contains three main sections: